-The streets there are, naturally, quite busy as you can find lots of souvenirs shops, fast foods, restaurants and pubs.
+Naturally, the streets there are pretty busy as you can find lots of souvenirs, shops, fast food, restaurants, and pubs.

 Just wander around

-Maybe it’s just me but I love to explore the city without a particular itinerary, soak in the atmosphere and discover charming street.
-Oxford has so many beautiful architectural styles from the English Gothic to Neoclassical it’s a true pleasure to see all those different styles.
+Maybe it’s just me, but I love to explore the city without a particular itinerary, soak in the atmosphere and discover charming streets.
+Oxford has so many beautiful architectural styles, from the English Gothic to Neoclassical, it’s a true pleasure to see all those different styles.

 Climb a Tower